 - make personalized recommendations of content and features

-- to help others find your profile and make your Profile viewable by our Customer (your potential employers), transfer your job applications to our Customers
+- to help others find your profile and make your profile viewable by potential employers and transfer your job applications to employers

 - communicate with you and send you information as part of the Services regarding your requests for information, contests you entered into, newsletters and surveys, significant updates to the Services or policies, as well as relevant notifications regarding your account or job application, or the status of your background check or assessment.
 Please note, you cannot opt-out of receiving service messages from us, including security and legal notices.

 We share information with other parties for the purposes stated herein or as required by law.
 The following categories are the entities we’ve shared information with, including over the past year.

 We disclose information to employers that utilize our services.
 For instance, when a job seeker makes their profile information searchable within our Services or responds to a job posting, we will share information with employers in order to facilitate the job search and hiring process.
 If your current or former employer uses one of our Services, information you input into the Services is accessible by that employer’s end users - subject to the security and access controls set up by the employer.